 Netball New Zealand

 In the 1980s the national association made a concerted effort to raise the profile of netball.
 In 1989 the first executive director was appointed, and in 1990 the association changed its name to Netball New Zealand.
 The national team became known as the Silver Ferns.
-In 2012 Netball New Zealand worked with 12 regions to administer, promote and develop the game nationwide.
+In 2019 Netball New Zealand worked with five zones and 83 centres to administer, promote and develop the game nationwide.
+About 350,000 New Zealanders played netball.

 Fostering the sport